Please note:

 Concerned about privacy?

-Be aware, though, that unlike the circulation system, your history of materials borrowed and accessed through ILLiad is maintained for your convenience and in compliance with copyright and state records retention rules for five years and that, under certain court orders or other government demands, your request history may be provided to law enforcement personnel or others if so ordered.
+Please be aware that unlike the circulation system, your history of materials borrowed and accessed through ILLiad is maintained for your convenience and in compliance with copyright guidelines and electronic resource licenses and that, under certain court orders or other government demands, your request history may be provided to law enforcement personnel or others if so ordered.

 Related Topics